 - My bachelor's degree isn't in accounting, but I want to sit for the CPA exam.

 To be eligible to sit for the CPA exam is a State Board of Accountancy determination; however, under current law (2010), 27 hours of accounting and 18 hours of business subjects are required.

-- Are there any special procedures to qualify for graduation?To qualify to complete the program, you must complete the 30 credit hours for the program and pass a written comprehensive exam in the last semester of course work.
+- Are there any special procedures to qualify for graduation?To complete the program, you must complete the 30 credit hours for the program and provide evidence of a qualifying conditional score on two parts of the CPA exam.

 - Do you help on-campus with career planning & job placement?

 Yes.
-All students are encouraged to visit the University Career Services for assistance with career planning as well as part-time, full-time, and internship opportunities.
+All students are encouraged to visit the Center for Career Readiness for assistance with career planning as well as part-time, full-time, and internship opportunities.
 Representatives from local, national, and international businesses visit the campus to meet with students and to interview and discuss career employment opportunities with graduating students and alumni.
 Individual interviews are scheduled with visiting employer representatives.